Ryan5453/demucs/docs/api.md

 - `use_only_stem` - If specified, perform the separation using only the specialized model for this stem.
 In most cases you should use `only_load` when creating the `Separator` instance instead of this.

 > [!NOTE]
-> The `Separator` API operates silently by defaultand never prints to stdout.
+> The `Separator` API operates silently by default and never prints to stdout.
 If you need progress updates, use the callback system described in the [Progress Callbacks](#progress-callbacks) section.

 ## SeparatedSources